July 14th 2018 – By: William Larsen – Civilians News – “News For All Views”

 Because I find that most Americans, choose 1 of 2 philosophies, concerning money and personal finance, in America today.

-On one hand, I think most Americans adopt the following mindset…… “I have a personal relationship with my finances and what is mine, is mine alone.
+On one hand, I think that most Americans adopt the following mindset…… “I have a personal relationship with my finances and what is mine, is mine alone.
 Furthermore; all investments, funds, incomes and finances, are solely an individual conquest, combined with a belief system……

 In God We Trust.